 - Nigeria University Guides

 - How to study online course and earn a degree

 WAEC subject combination (requirements) for Modern Languages

 You’re expected to have at least 5 credits on the required WAEC subject combination needed to study Modern Languages in Nigeria universities.
 These subjects combination are also applicable to other O’level exams such as NECO AND GCE.
-The O level requirement, that is, the required WAEC subject combination for Modern Languages must include:
+The required WAEC subject combination (O level requirement) for Modern Languages must include: